Ottery St Mary Town Council ('The Town Council') Publication Scheme

 The Town Council is required to publish details of any senior employees (including job descriptions, responsibilities, budgets and numbers of staff) earning over £58,200 per annum.

 The Town Council has no employees earning in excess of this sum.

 Staff Structure and Current Vacancies

-The Town Council currently employs 3 members of staff: the Town Clerk (full time) and two assistants to the Town Clerk (both working 15 hours per week each).
+The Town Council currently employs 3 members of staff: the Chief Executive Officer (full time), Deputy Chief Executive Officer (full time) and the Administrator/Receptionist (25 hours).

 Councillor Allowances and Expenses

 The Mayor receives an annual allowance of a maximum of £1000.
 The Mayor only claims expenses incurred which generally do not exceed £400 per year.

 These items are shown in the schedule of payments included in the full Town Council agenda.

 The Town Council pays an annual Allowance to Members of the Town Council pursuant to the Local Government Act 2000 and the Local Authorities (Members’ Allowances) (England) Regulations 2003.
 The Town Council Allowance relates to 7% of the EDDC Allowance for Members (£305.00).
 The Allowance for the Mayor is 10% of the EDDC Allowance (£436.00).